wizzdev-pl/iot-starter/README.md

 ## Overview
 This repository contains the WizzDev mobile IoT application in the "Starter" version.
 The project is based on ESP32 MCU and one of supported cloud service providers infrastructure.
 ESP32 is responsible for gathering data from the sensor (in this case DHT22), with a specified period of time, and sending them to the chosen cloud using the MQTT protocol.
 Depending on the chosen cloud, data can be viewed:

-- AWS: directly on the AWS, or on the dedicated visualization page.
+- [AWS](https://aws.amazon.com/): directly on the AWS, or on the dedicated visualization page
-- KAA: directly on the Kaa on the created dashboard for a device.
+- [KAA](https://www.kaaiot.com/): directly on the Kaa on the created dashboard for a device
-- ThingsBoard: directly on the dashboard in ThingsBoard local page
+- [ThingsBoard](https://thingsboard.io/): directly on the dashboard in ThingsBoard local page
+- [Blynk](https://blynk.io/): directly on the dashboard on mobile app or on the website

 The board was programmed using MicroPython, which is a Python implementation for embedded devices.
 If you are a novice and / or just want to try a solution that works without putting much work into it, we recommend using Kaa cloud which is much faster to set up.